 Always get medical attention as soon as you can after the attack.
-This might mean you need to call an ambulance, or it might mean going to a doctor or emergency room on your own.
+This might mean you need to call an ambulance, or it might mean seeing a doctor or going to the emergency room on your own.
 If you don’t need immediate medical attention, see what you can find out about the dog.
 Things to ask include:

 - Who is the dog’s owner, and where does the owner live?